Close Menu

 TIP #3: An increase in future interest rates may not necessarily be a bad thing, especially for those with the line of credit plan, as a rise in future rates is also matched in the guaranteed line of credit growth rate.

-E.g., if your interest rate rises by 1%, your LOC growth rate will increase by the same rate.
+For example, if your interest rate rises by 1%, your LOC growth rate will increase by the same amount.
 The higher rates go, the larger your line of credit will grow!

 Treasury Index History

 The CMT Index stands for the Constant Maturity Treasury Index.
-It is based on an average monthly yield of a range of Treasury Securities adjusted to a constant maturity equivalent to a one-year maturity.
+It is based on the average monthly yield of a range of Treasury Securities adjusted to a constant maturity equivalent to one year.

-The U.S. Treasury determines the yields on Treasury securities at the constant maturity from the daily yield curve.
-That curve is based on the closing market bid yields for actively traded over-the-counter Treasury securities.
+The U.S. Treasury determines the yields on Treasury securities at constant maturity using the daily yield curve, which is based on the closing market bid yields for actively traded over-the-counter Treasury securities.

 1 month treasury history 2001-present